flowchart TD

 210.4.2 4.2 Practical Notes

 Augmentation strength must match dataset size and model capacity.
-Aggressive policies help large models on small datasets but can underfit when overused, and transformations must respect task semantics, since a vertical flip destroys the label of a digit while preserving that of an aerial scene.
+Aggressive policies help large models on small datasets but can underfit when overused, and transformations must respect task semantics.
+A vertical flip destroys the label of a handwritten digit while preserving that of an overhead satellite scene, so the admissible group \(\mathcal{G}\) is a property of the task and not a universal default.
+The widely used open source library Albumentations, and the transform modules built into PyTorch and TensorFlow, implement these policies.

 210.5 5.
 Mixup